-ttRating - A numeric value used to determine Time Trial Competitive Divisions. ttRating is earned by performing well in Time Trials.
-(See Time Trial, Section 5.5.2.).
+ttRating - Time Trial Rating.
+A numeric value used to determine Time Trial Competitive Divisions. ttRating is earned by performing well in Time Trials.
+[See Time Trial Rating (ttRating), Section 4.4.].

 Unofficial - A Ranked Session remains Unofficial until a specified threshold of participants is met or exceeded.
 When a Ranked Session "goes Official," all participants will have their iRating adjusted based on their performance within that group of drivers.
 Drivers' Safety Ratings are affected based on performance during Ranked Unofficial events.
-(See Driving Skill Rating, Section 4.).
+[See Driving Skill Rating, Section 4.].

 Unranked - An event hosted by iRacing in which driving performance will not influence Safety Rating or iRating.
-(See iRacing Sessions and Competitions, Section 5.5.).
+[See iRacing Sessions and Competitions, Section 5.5.].